 3. Faulty SSD Drive

-If nothing else fixes the SSD not being detected by the BIOS, it may just be a bad drive.
+If nothing else fixes the new SSD not being detected by the BIOS, it may just be a bad drive.
 Check with the manufacturer about warranty status and/or download a drive testing program to run.
 For example, Seagate has tools available for download to check their own drives.

 I wrote another article on Lenovo’s extensive testing tools including stand-alone drive tests.
 Check it out if you are having any drive problems.